aronfischer/top_curriculum/javascript/react-js/hooks.md

 ### useState

-So finally, as already said in a earlier section we will come back in the Hooks section about how to use state in functional components.
-And here we arrived.
+So finally, as already mentioned in an earlier section we will be coming back to the Hooks section and discuss how to use state in functional components.
+And here we are.
 The `useState` hook makes it possible to declare a state in functional components.
 Here is an example on how to use it:

 ```
 import React, {useState} from "react"